Free, safe & static email

 Set up ReCaptcha

-In the AWS Lambda function overview of LAMBDANAME go to the configuration tab in the menu lint.
+To configure reCAPTCHA in your AWS Lambda function, navigate to the AWS Lambda function overview of LAMBDANAME.
+Go to the configuration tab in the menu lint.
 Here, go to Environment variables and add a secret.
 The key is value pair should look something like this:

 env